xonq/tutorials/annotationPipeline.md

 export SINGULARITY_BINDPATH="/opt:/mnt"
 ```

 It is useful to know the difference between absolute and relative paths before moving forward: Paths are what computers use to point to files, e.g. `/fs/scratch`; however, there are multiple ways to write a PATH.
 The full or absolute path is always correct for a file, however the *relative* path is only relative to your current position in the file system.
 In other words, if you point to that same relative path in a different spot, it won't exist!
 Relative paths do not start with `/`, `$`, or `~`.

+Relative path: `this/is/my/path` or you may see `./this/is/my/path` (the `.` indicates current directory)

+Absolute path: `/users/zach/this/is/my/path`

 If you are having trouble with this pipeline, refer to the [troubleshooting](https://gitlab.com/xonq/tutorials/-/blob/master/annotationPipeline.md#troubleshooting) section at the bottom of this page.

 <br />